2KAbhishek/resume/README.md

 Working in a **Full-Stack** role implementing solutions across different technologies with a US-based client in the mental health space, focusing on software quality and client satisfaction.

 -   Led and implemented various requirements on a `Ruby on Rails` + `Next JS` application, taking end-to-end ownership of features.
--   Globalized both Front-end and Back-end aspects of the app by developing robust internalization tooling and processes, bringing down the required time to introduce new language from months to days.
+-   Developed robust tooling and processes for i18n and l10n bringing down the required time to introduce new language/region from months to days.
--   Configured large-scale CI/CD workflows with `GitHub Actions` and `Circle CI`, capable of running lint, unit, and end-to-end, building binaries, containers, and deployments, greatly improving developer productivity and software quality.
+-   Configured large-scale CI/CD workflows with `GitHub Actions` and `Circle CI`, greatly improving developer productivity and software quality.
--   Added accessibility features for a wide range of users including screen readers, scaling, color contrast, keyboard navigation, etc. also built accessible reporting with `Ruby` and `C++` interop.
+-   Added a11y features including screen reader, readability, contrast, navigation, etc, allowing wider range of users access to the app.
 -   Built personal rapport and trust with the client, prioritizing product goals and business requirements.
 -   Helped with multiple initiatives related to hiring, open source, blogging, and building internal processes.